Displays, messages, and troubleshooting

 This is a catch-all for uncategorized errors, so it has no numeric value.
-All unexpected error encountered during inventory creation or Personal vDisk update are indicated by this error code.
+All unexpected errors encountered during inventory creation or Personal vDisk update are indicated by this error code.

 - Collect logs and contact Citrix support.

-- If this error occurs during catalog update, roll back the catalog to the previous version of the gold image.
+- If this error occurs during catalog update, roll back the catalog to the previous version of the master image.

 There are syntax errors in the rule files.
 Review the logs for further details.